 - Develop a framework that recognizes environmental performance that is better than standard industry practice and further distinguishes higher performance.

 - Develop a framework that filters out standards or ecolabels that are not appropriate for federal procurement and/or do not support environmentally preferable purchasing and/or do not address the key environmental or health impacts of a particular product category.

 - What is the purpose of the Guidelines?

-The US government is directed via Executive Order 13693 to specify federal standards and ecolabels, such as Energy Star, WaterSense, and Safer Choice -- labels that identify products meeting strict federal standards for energy efficiency, water efficiency, and safer chemicals.
-The Executive Order recognizes, however, that there are hundreds of non-federal standards and ecolabels in the marketplace claiming to validate environmental and human health benefits.
+There are over 460 standards and ecolabels in the marketplace claiming to validate environmental and human health benefits.
 This presents the federal acquisition community both great opportunities and challenges.
 EPA's goal in developing the guidelines is to create an efficient way for purchasers to easily identify environmentally preferable products.
-The Guidelines provide a transparent, fair, and consistent approach to selecting environmental performance standards and ecolabels to support the agency's mission and federal sustainable acquisition mandates."
-The fundamental aim of the guidelines is to establish a cross-sector framework to be used in recognizing non-governmental environmental standards and ecolabels (and consequently, environmentally preferable products meeting these standards) for use in federal procurement.
+The Guidelines provide a transparent, fair, and consistent approach to selecting environmental performance standards and ecolabels to support the agency's mission and federal sustainable acquisition mandates.
+The fundamental aim of the guidelines is to establish a cross-sector framework to be used in evaluating and recognizing non-governmental environmental standards and ecolabels (and consequently, environmentally preferable products meeting these standards) for use in federal procurement.